Stephanie Potter joined the firm in 2009. Before joining the firm, she

-represents non-utility clients in wide-ranging regulatory and administrative proceedings, assisting businesses and individuals with permitting, licensing, and enforcement actions before various Texas state agencies including the Railroad Commission, the Texas Department of Licensing & Regulation, Licensing & Regulation, the Texas Real Estate Commission, the Texas
+Stephanie represents non-utility clients in wide-ranging regulated industries, assisting businesses and individuals with permitting, licensing, and enforcement actions before various Texas state agencies including the Railroad Commission, the Texas Commission on Environmental Quality, the Texas Department of Licensing & Regulation, the Texas Real Estate Commission, the Texas